A bill to increase portability of and access to retirement savings, and for other purposes.

 Length: 26 pages

-This bill was introduced on February 28, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 28, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 21, 2016